- Fire Services

 The Templeton Fire Stairclimb Team consists of members from the department that participate in the annual Firefighter Stairclimb in Seattle, Washington, at the Columbia Center.
 This team climbs alongside 2,000 other firefighters from all over the world and fundraise money for the Leukemia and Lymphoma Society (LLS) throughout the year.
 Participants in the event climb 69 floors, 788 feet in vertical elevation, and 1,356 steps in full structural firefighting gear and wear a Self-contained Breathing Apparatus (SCBA) to reach the Sky View Observatory, at the top of the Columbia Center.
 In total, firefighters are carrying close to 75 pounds of extra weight wearing their gear and complete this physically exhausting event.
 As each floor is climbed, participants remember why they climb: to honor those they've lost to blood cancers and move toward finding a cure for those who are battling this terrible disease.

-For more information about the event, Click Here for a link that guides you to our department page for the stairclimb.
+For more information about the event, visit the Templeton Firefighter's department page for the LLS Firefighter Stairclimb.

 We are actively searching for members of the community that are currently batting a blood cancer or recently beat a blood cancer.
-If you know someone battling a blood cancer, contact the station and ask for Captain Brandon Wall or Firefighter Daniel Kono.
+If you know someone battling a blood cancer, contact the station and ask for Captain Brandon Wall.

 Valentine's Day Flower Fundraiser

 "Firefighters & Flowers For a Cure"

 During the week of Valentine's Day, members from the stairclimb team sell flowers and donate the profits to the Leukemia & Lymphoma Society in an effort to fight blood cancers.
 We set up a booth in front of the Templeton American Legion Hall located on 805 S. Main St. Flowers sell out quickly, so make sure you stop by on the first few days of the event!